Skip to content

 2002

-After selling out their share of Rapaura Vintners, the Roses build a winery on Rapaura Road vineyard and consists of a state-of-the-art winery and bottling shed, plus the current Rose Family Estate offices.
+After selling their share of Rapaura Vintners, the Roses build a winery on the Rapaura Road vineyard.
+A state-of-the-art facility

 2008